Skip to main content

 Formed Elements of Blood

-Formed elements are the cellular components of blood, primarily consisting of red blood cells (erythrocytes), white blood cells (leukocytes), and platelets (thrombocytes).
-These elements play crucial roles in oxygen transport, immune response, and blood clotting, respectively.
-Understanding these components is essential for analyzing blood composition and function.
+Formed elements are the cellular components of blood, including red blood cells (erythrocytes), white blood cells (leukocytes), and platelets (thrombocytes).
+These elements perform vital functions such as oxygen transport, immune defense, and blood clotting.

 Recommended video: